TITLE Information Supervisor, Admissions

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Skills The ability to handle large volumes of telephone calls and inquiries in a friendly and professional manner is required.
+Skills: The ability to handle large volumes of telephone calls and inquiries in a friendly and professional manner is required.
 Effective organizational skills are required.
 Computer literacy in the use of personal computers and/or mainframe computers is required and includes keyboarding ability and a functional knowledge of word processing, spreadsheets, data entry, or database management.
 Strong written and verbal communication skills, the ability to operate electronic photocopier or other standard office machines, maintain complex filing systems and records, and make arithmetic calculations and reconcile records are required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES